pkarthick/AdventOfCode/2021/readme.md

 Day 5:
 * Python's syntax can be verbose relatively compared to F#'s succinct code or Haskell's point free coding but nevertheless it is very productive.
 * Rust code took a while.
 As an after thought, I wish I first started this day's code with Python before Rust.
-Sometimes good functions like fold deceives developers and takes them in a wrong direction.
+Sometimes good functions like fold deceives me.
+It took me in a wrong direction today.
 I wish I could make use of a map function's output in Rust like how I would in C#.

 Day 6:
 * Rust HashMap's entry and and_modify expresses the intent well